Welcome to Earth in the Future!

 Our planet is warming.
 Data shows that the average temperature of Earth has increased by 0.6oC since 1950.
-The Northern Hemisphere just recorded its 402nd month with temperatures above the 20th-century average.
+The Northern Hemisphere just recorded its 432nd month with temperatures above the 20th-century average.
 2020 was the warmest year on record (tied with 2016).
-July 2019 was the warmest month ever recorded on Earth with major heatwaves in Europe, India, and North America, and 2020 looks to continue that trend.
+July 2019 was the warmest month ever recorded on Earth with major heatwaves in Europe, India, and North America.
 In 2019 in Europe, Paris shattered its hottest day record with a temperature of 109 degrees F on July 25th.
 Airport runways melted, nuclear reactors had to be shut off and an astounding 57% of the ice sheet in Greenland was showing signs of melting.
 The Midwest of the US was not just hot in 2019, it was wet with major floods over wide areas.
 Moving to January 2020, Australia was on fire.
 Millions of acres have burned as a result of extreme heat and a long drought.
 Hundreds of millions of animals have been lost.
 In June 2020 the town of Verkhoyansk in Siberia which sits 70o north of the equator hit 38oC, over 100oF!
-And just last week Death Valley hit 54oC (130oF), possibly the warmest temperature Earth has ever recorded.
+And in August 2020, Death Valley hit 54oC (130oF), possibly the warmest temperature Earth has ever recorded.
 California experienced its most devastating fire season in 2020 with 4.3 million acres burning and unhealthy smoke filled air polluting major cities like San Francisco.
 In fact, the whole Earth is warming at a rate not experienced for many millions of years, if ever before.
 This warming and a myriad of associated environmental changes will challenge modern society throughout the 21st century.
 Scientists are striving to improve predictions of how the environment will change as well as understand the impacts on humans.
 This course, Earth in the Future: Predicting Climate Change and Its Impacts Over the Next Century is designed to provide the state of the art of climate science, the impacts on humans and natural ecosystems, as well as ways that humans can mitigate and adapt to climate change.

 Video: Carbon Dioxide Pumphandle (2:42) This video is not narrated.